He's On The Terrace

 30 August 1988

-It was a typical Tuesday at work until I received an afternoon phone call from my friend in the Performing Arts Department.
+It was a typical working Tuesday until I received an afternoon phone call from my friend in the Performing Arts Department.
 “Hey, Craig.
 What are you doing right now?
 Are you busy?”
 “I’m working, but I can talk.”
 “Are you sitting down?” she asked.
 “No, I’m standing.
 Why?”
 “Bryan Ferry is in the building.”
 “What?
 Bryan Ferry is in the building?”
 I said.
-“Yeh, he’s sitting on the terrace outside the restaurant as we speak” “Bryan Ferry is in the building?
+“Yeh, he’s sitting on the terrace outside the restaurant as we speak” “Bryan Ferry is in the building?!
 I repeated.
 “Yeh, he’s on the terrace,” she repeated.
 “Wow.
 OK.
 Hang on.
 I’ll call you back!”

 Songs :: The entire Flesh and Blood and Avalon albums by Roxy Music, and his entire Boys and Girls album